YassineAlami/School-Management-System--Spring-Boot-Angular/README.md

 When admins create new students, they are required to enter the name and some personal information.
 A minor constraint is that the email must be unique. <br>
 From a dropdown list of existing classes, admins should choose the class to which the newly added student belongs. <br>

-Once a student is assigned to a class, the student count for that class is incremented automatically <br>
+<b>Once a student is assigned to a class, the student count for that class is incremented automatically <b><br>

 https://github.com/YassineAlami/School-Management-System-Spring-Boot-Angular/assets/40896739/2b2bea75-d1c1-4431-a07f-95e25ec52e49